-13. Maintenance
+14. Maintenance

-- Please release pressure before disassembly. - Before you clean the air conditioner, ensure it is powered off. - Check that the wiring is undamaged and connected. - Use a dry cloth to wipe the indoor unit and remote controller. - A wet cloth may be used to clean the indoor unit if it is very - Never use a damp cloth on the remote controller. - Do not use a chemically treated duster on the unit or leave this type of material on the unit to avoid damaging the finish. - Do not use benzene, thinner, polishing powder, or similar solvents for cleaning.
+- · Please release pressure before disassembly. - · Before you clean the air conditioner, ensure it is powered off. - Check that the wiring is undamaged and connected. - Use a dry cloth to wipe the indoor unit and remote controller.
+A wet cloth may be used to clean the indoor unit if it is very dirty. - Never use a damp cloth on the remote controller. - Do not use a chemically treated duster on the unit or leave this type of material on the unit to avoid damaging the finish. - Do not use benzene, thinner, polishing powder, or similar solvents for cleaning.
 These may cause the plastic surface to crack or warp.

-Method for cleaning the air filter
+• Method for cleaning the air filter

 - a.
 The air filter can prevent the dust or other particles from entering the unit.
 If the filter is blocked, the unit will not work well.
 Clean the filter every two weeks when you use it regularly. - b.
 If the air conditioner is positioned in a dusty place, clean the filter often. - c.
-Replace the filter if it is too dusty to clean (the replaceable air filter is an optional fitting). - The filter is housed in the lower part of the unit in Figure 13.1.
+Replace the filter if it is too dusty to clean (the replaceable air filter is an optional fitting). - 1.
+Open the air return plenum, remove the two screws of the filter frame, and pull the filter out.

-- The control box cables originally connected to the electrical terminals on the main body must be removed, as indicated above. - 1.
-Dismantle the air filter. - 2.
-Clean the air filter - Dusts will accumulate on the filter along with the unit operation, and need to be removed from the filter, or the unit would not function effectively. - Clean the filter every two weeks when you use the unit regularly. - · Clean the air filter with a vacuum cleaner or water. - a.
+- 2. Dismantle the air filter. - 3.
+Clean the air filter - Dusts will accumulate on the filter along with the unit operation, and need to be removed from the filter, or the unit would not function effectively. - Clean the filter every two weeks when you use the unit regularly. - Clean the air filter with a vacuum cleaner or water. - a.
 The air intake side should face up when using a vacuum cleaner.
-(Refer to Figure 13.2) - b.
+(Refer to Figure 14.2) - b.
 The air intake side should face down when using clean water.
-(Refer to Figure 13.3) - For excessive dusts, use a soft brush and natural detergent to clean it and dry in a cool place.
+(Refer to Figure 14.3) - For excessive dusts, use a soft brush and natural detergent to clean it and dry in a cool place.

-- Do not dry out the air filter under direct sunshine or with fire. - The air filter should be installed before the unit body installation. - 3.
-Re-install the air filter. - Install and close the air inlet grille by reversing steps 1 and 2, and connect the control box cables to the corresponding terminals in the main body. - Maintenance before stopping using the unit for a long time (e.g., at the end of a season) - a.
+Do not dry out the air filter under direct sunshine or with fire.
+The air filter should be installed before the unit body installation.

+4. Re-install the air filter.

+- Maintenance before stopping using the unit for a long time (e.g., at the end of a season) - a.
 Let the indoor units run in fan only mode for about half a day to dry the interior of the unit. - b.
 Clean the air filter and indoor unit casing. - c.
 Refer to "Cleaning the air filter" for details.
 Install cleaned air filters back in their original positions. - d.
 Turn off the unit with the ON/OFF button on the remote controller, and then unplug it.

 - When the power switch is connected, some energy will be consumed even if the unit is not running.
-Disconnect the power to save energy. - A degree of dirt will accumulate when the unit has been used several times, which will require cleaning. - Take of the batteries from the remote controller.
+Disconnect the power to save energy. - A degree of dirt will accumulate when the unit has been used several times, which will require cleaning. - Take off the batteries from the remote controller.